allcentury/switch_gear_sidekiq-middleware/README.md

 # SwitchGearSidekiq::Middleware

 This gem is a small [Sidekiq](https://www.github.com/mperham/sidekiq) middlware that uses the [SwitchGear](https://www.github.com/allcentury/switch_gear) gem to allow for a circuit breaker to be used across sidekiq jobs.
-This is done using the `Redis` client found in `SwitchGear`.
+This is done using the `Redis` adapter found in `SwitchGear`.

 ## Installation